Josh Johnson (quarterback): Professional career

+Pre-draft

-Despite his small school background, Johnson had his name on many teams’ draft boards.
+Despite his small school background, Johnson had his name on many teams' draft boards.
 He was aided by his impressive NFL Combine performances, in which he posted the best 40-yard dash time (4.53) and vertical jump of any quarterback in the 2008 NFL Combine.
-He was drafted by the Tampa Bay Buccaneers with the 25th pick of the fifth round (160th overall) in 2008 NFL Draft.
-He has been referred to as a classic journeyman quarterback for his stints with 15 different NFL teams.

 Tampa Bay Buccaneers

-2009
+2008–2009

+He was selected by the Tampa Bay Buccaneers with the 25th pick of the fifth round (160th overall) in 2008 NFL draft.

 Johnson made his first appearance in a regular season NFL game on September 27, 2009, at Tampa's Raymond James Stadium against the New York Giants.
 When Johnson replaced Byron Leftwich as Tampa Bay's quarterback with 9:33 remaining, the Buccaneers had accumulated only 35 total yards and one first down against the favored Giants.
 Taking his first pro snap, Johnson found Antonio Bryant for 6 yards, marking the afternoon's first reception by a Tampa Bay wide receiver.
 Johnson ran for 15 yards and added three more completions for 30 yards as the Buccaneers finished with 86 yards in a 24–0 loss.
 Johnson drove the Buccaneers from their own 24 to the New York five-yard line in his only possession.
 One of Johnson's passes zipped through Michael Clayton's hands in the end zone.
+Johnson was named the starting quarterback on September 28, 2009, and earned his first career start on October 4, 2009, in a 16–13 loss to Washington.
+He threw his first career touchdown pass to Antonio Bryant on his first pass of the game.

 2010

-Johnson was named the starting quarterback on September 28, 2010, and earned his first career start on October 4, 2010, in a 16–13 loss to Washington.
-He threw his first career touchdown pass to Antonio Bryant on his first pass of the game.
 During the 2010 season, Johnson notched a 95.6 passer rating as backup quarterback, and also made appearances in the offense's wildcat formation.
 Johnson was a backup to Josh Freeman in 2010, completing 14 of 16 passes for 111 yards.